dendronhq/dendron-docs/vault/pkg.plugin-core.quickstart.md

    # this should install all dependencies
    yarn setup
-   # if the above script errors out, you can diagnose the issue and run the following scripts sequentially dependeing on where the error occured
+   # if the above script errors out, you can diagnose the issue and run the following scripts sequentially depending on where the error occurred
-   yarn bootstrap:bootstrap # install package dependencise
+   yarn bootstrap:bootstrap # install package dependencies
    yarn bootstrap:build  # build package dependencies
    ```